Bounds for the periods of eigenfunctions on arithmetic hyperbolic 3-manifolds over surfaces: Amplification

 We next expand $\cT_M*\cT_M^*$ as a sum

 for some constants $a_\fn$.
-Our choice of $X$ and $\delta$ means that we may apply Proposition \ref{point counting prop} to show that for any $\fn\neq \cO$ appearing in the expansion of $\cT_M*\cT_M^*$, the term $1_{K(\fn)}$ makes no contribution to the sum in the right hand side of (\ref{ine 3}).
-We therefore only need to consider the term $\fn=\cO$.
-It may be seen that $a_\cO \ll M$, and applying this in (\ref{ine 3}) gives
+Our choice of $X$ and $\delta$ means that we may apply Proposition \ref{point counting prop} to show that for any $\fn\neq \cO$ appearing in the expansion of $\cT_M*\cT_M^*$, the term $1_{K(\fn)}$ makes no contribution to the sum in the right-hand side of (\ref{ine 3}).
+Hence, we only need to consider the term $\fn=\cO$.
+By the bound \eqref{eq: L2 bd for Tv}, we have